Luiggiarthur/Data-security-in-the-MQTT-communication-protocol/README.md

-Examples of MQTT clients implementend in my Final paper of bachelor's degree in electrical engineering
+PDF file of the final paper of bachelor's degree in electrical engineering: Data security in the MQTT communication protocol Examples of MQTT clients implementend in it.